Freedom Expanded: Book 1—The Solution to Exposure

 In an essay titled The English Record, Sir James Darling—my headmaster at Geelong Grammar School and an exceptionally profound, honest, prophetic thinker—wrote about the relatively sound character of the English: ‘The truth seems to be this, that there is a genius of the English character which shows itself in its institutions, in its practical inventiveness, and under stimulus in its fighting quality.
 There is a stubborn determination to live its own life, and to brook no interference from a foreign power, which has put England five times in history into the position of protagonist against a European power which threatened to dominate the world; but this same determination has been coupled with a recognition that others also have a right to self-government and that the function of Empire is to educate rather than to oppress.’
 Sir James even went on to say that England has ‘an unbeaten record in the history of civilization’ (The Education of a Civilized Man, 1962, pp.134, 136 of 223).
 Another of the soundest, most innocent, most denial-free, prophetic people in recorded history, Sir Laurens van der Post (who was a South African of Dutch origin), similarly concluded that ‘There is not another people in the history of the world which has been less corrupted by great power than the British, in spite of the poor view they themselves take of their own imperial past.
 They possess a capacity for self-criticism unequalled in any other nation, and a sense of decency so imaginative and searching that less scrupulous opponents in the modern world have frequently used it as a weapon against them’ (The Heart of the Hunter, 1961, p.116 of 233).
 An article in TIME magazine recorded that ‘A quarter of the world’s population speak English…English is increasingly becoming entrenched as the language of choice for business, science and popular culture.
 Three-quarters of the world’s mail, for example, is currently written in English’ (7 July 1997).
 Amongst Anglo-Saxons and Celts there remains some functionality in the world but, as Miranda Devine acknowledged, this is fast disappearing.

 Again, the all-important fundamental truth that understanding of the human condition reveals is that upset is a heroic not bad, evil, unworthy state.
 While all humans are differently upset as a result of their different encounters with humanity’s heroic battle to overthrow ignorance, all humans are equally good and worthwhile.
 Understanding the cause of the upset state of the human condition eliminates the possibility of the prejudicial views of some people, genders, generations, races, countries or civilisations being good and therefore superior and others being bad, evil, ungodly and therefore inferior and unworthy.
 Now that we have understanding of the great and necessary battle that humanity has been waging, the whole concept of ‘good’ and ‘evil’, of superior and inferior disappears from our conceptualisation of ourselves.
 The longer and or more intensely a person or a gender or a generation or a race or a country has been engaged in humanity’s great battle to overthrow ignorance the more upset and embattled they unavoidably will have become.
 It is a simple truth.
 Innocence was not going to survive very long in the red light district of Kings Cross in Sydney, but it would last a long time in a happy family, sheltered somewhere in the remote countryside, removed from all the upset in the world.
 All humans can now talk freely about all the different states of upset or lack thereof without there being any implication of either superiority or inferiority, and we need to talk about those different states now to make sense of the world we have been living in.
 Upset is the essential feature of our current human condition, and degrees of upset is an essential feature of that upset condition.
 Again, as R.D.
 Laing said ‘Our alienation goes to the roots.
 The realization of this is the essential springboard for any serious reflection on any aspect of present inter-human life’.
-Shortly in Part 7:4, and also in my book A Species In Denial in the chapter titled ‘The denial-free history of the human race’, I describe the differences in upset between races.
+Shortly in Part 7:4 I describe the differences in upset between races—and even more description and explanation of the differences between races can be read in my book A Species In Denial in the section titled ‘The denial-free history of the human race’ at <www.humancondition.com/asid-the-denial-free-history-of-the-human-race>.
 Also, the overall increase in upset of the human race as a whole was described in Part 3:11.

 Of course, the same process of a threshold of dysfunctionality eventually being reached in individuals, families, genders, generations, companies, races and countries can also be applied to whole civilisations.
 When history books talk of great civilisations, such as the Greek and Roman Empires, and many others, becoming decadent, the main feature of that decadence was the dysfunctionality that resulted from having a majority of overly egocentric, insecure power addicts: there was simply not enough sound, functional soulful generosity, fairness, honesty, sensitivity, humility and equanimity left in the system for it to remain operational.
 Once everyone wanted glory at all costs and there was no interest in truth or fairness—basically no interest in others—the system simply collapsed.